oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/db/README.md

       ```
       When building for hardware, the default scale factor is **1**.
 To use the smaller scale factor of 0.01, add the flag `-DSF_SMALL=1` to the original `cmake` command.
 For example: `cmake .. -DQUERY=11 -DSF_SMALL=1`.
 See the [Database files](#database-files) for more information.

-   (Optional) The hardware compile may take several hours to complete.
-You can download a pre-compiled binary (compatible with Linux* Ubuntu* 18.04) for an Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) from [https://iotdk.intel.com/fpga-precompiled-binaries/latest/db.fpga.tar.gz](https://iotdk.intel.com/fpga-precompiled-binaries/latest/db.fpga.tar.gz).

 ### On Windows*